18paulb/URLShortener/README.md

 No programmatic tests were created due to time limitation

 # Tools Used
-- Found examples of simple forms online that I incorporated and altered to fit into frontend
+- Found examples of simple CSS forms online that I incorporated and altered to fit into frontend
 - Used algorithm found online to compute SHA256Hash
 ## AI
 Used ChatGPT in the following situations: